inductiveautomation/ignition-module-tools/gradle-module-plugin/README.md

    | keystorePassword  | gradlew signModule --keystorePassword=mysecret  | ignition.signing.keystoreFile=mysecret  |

 4. When depending on artifacts (dependencies) from the Ignition SDK, they should be specified as `compileOnly` dependencies as they will be provided by the Ignition platform at runtime.
 Dependencies that are applied with either the `modlApi` or `modlImplementation` _Configuration_ in any subproject of your module will be collected and included in the final modl file.
 Test and Compile-time dependencies should be specified in accordance with the best practices described in Gradle's `java-library` [plugin documentation](https://docs.gradle.org/current/userguide/java_library_plugin.html).
-See the Dependency Configuration section below for more info on configuring and managing dependencies.

 Choosing which [Configuration](https://docs.gradle.org/current/userguide/declaring_dependencies.html) to apply may have important but subtle impacts on your module, as well as your development environment.
 Also keep in mind the effect of _project_ dependency configurations.